-OFFICE USE ONLY Date of validation event: 06 May 2021 Date of approval by Academic Board: 15 July 2021 Approved Validation Period: 5 years from September 2021 Transitional arrangements approved (if Current students to complete on current programme revalidation) Date and type of revision: Enter the date of any subsequent revisions (Detail the type of revision made and the implementation date) August 2022 - From Sep 22 taught element to be delivered in full-time mode as well as current part time mode September 2023 - AMO admin updates to Sections 5 and 11 December 2023 - New optional module NHS7E4 Negotiated Learning 2 from Dec 2023.
+OFFICE USE ONLY Date of validation event: 06 May 2021 Date of approval by Academic Board: 15 July 2021 Approved Validation Period: 5 years from September 2021 Transitional arrangements approved (if revalidation) Current students to complete on current programme Date and type of revision: Enter the date of any subsequent revisions (Detail the type of revision made and the implementation date) August 2022 - From Sep 22 taught element to be delivered in full-time mode as well as current part time mode September 2023 - AM0 admin updates to Sections 5 and 11 December 2023 - New optional module NHS7E4 Negotiated Learning 2 from Dec 2023.
 Updated module title for NHS7D4 from Negotiated Module to Negotiated Learning 1 from Sep 2024.
+June 2024 - minor update to wording in RPL section, change PGCert to an intended award, change delivery sequence of NHS7D3 to sem2 and NHS7D5 to sem1, change NHS60JD/NHS7B6 from Poster Presentation to Presentation for implementation from Sept 2024.
+November 2024 - All non-medical prescribing modules added as additional options.